fmarino-412/SABD_project2_BallettiMarino/readme.md

 # SABD 2019/2020 second project
 Authors: Marco Balletti, Francesco Marino

-<h2>Project structure descritption:</h2>
+<h2>Project structure descritption</h2>

 ### data

-Folder containing the input dataset as a CSV file (`dataset.csv`)
+Folder containing the input dataset as a CSV file (`dataset.csv`).

 ### docker-env

-Folder containing scripts and file for a container based execution of the project architecture.
+Folder containing scripts and file for a container based execution of the project architecture:

-1. `start-dockers.sh` creates the Kafka Cluster and creates necessary Kafka topics,
+1. `start-dockers.sh` creates the Kafka Cluster and necessary Kafka topics,
-2. `stop-dockers.sh` stops and deletes the Kafka Cluster after the created topics deletion,
+2. `stop-dockers.sh` stops and deletes the Kafka Cluster after the created topics deletion and
 3. `docker-compose.yml` is the Docker Compose file used to create the container infrastructure.

 ### Documentation

-Folder containing benchmark results (under `Benchmark` directory), project report and project presentation slides.
+Folder containing benchmark results (under `Benchmark` directory), project report and presentation slides.

 ### Results

 Folder containing Flink computation results as CSV files:

 1. `query1_daily.csv` containing the output of the first query evaluated by daily windows,